UPPMAX/UPPMAX-documentation/docs/cluster_guides/files.md

 Also note the `private` sub-folder: here you can put files that you want only you, and no one else, to be able to access.
-Each day we have a job that ensures that all users's private folders still can't be accessed by anyone else, even if the permissions somehow accidentally would change.
+Each day we have a job that ensures that all users private folders still can't be accessed by anyone else, even if the permissions somehow accidentally would change.